o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. Find `shaders`, a list of the `.shader` files that our material type can use.
 Notice that each shader file is referenced with a tag.
 The tag allows us to reference the shader easily.

-1. Under the shader with `"tag": "Shadowmap"`,  add a new entry for our shadow map with PS:
+1. Under the shader with `"tag": "Shadowmap"`,  add a new entry for our shadowmap with PS:

    ```json
    {